Rossy Ogawa: World Wonder Ring Stardom (2010–2024)

-Administrative and executive roles

 Ogawa founded the World Wonder Ring Stardom promotion in September 2010, alongside retired professional wrestler and mixed martial artist Fuka Kakimoto, and All Japan Women veteran professional wrestler Nanae Takahashi.
 Being Stardom's main booker, Ogawa established the promotion's concept of events in the format of "seasons," with one season lasting, on average, two months.
 Stardom held its first event, Birth of Nova, on January 23, 2011, in Tokyo's Shin-Kiba 1st Ring, the venue that would frequently host events for the promotion in the following years and was also the location of its earliest training dojo.
 In time, Ogawa worked to provide Stardom various collaborations with other companies.
 Many members of the company's roster would be featured in Fire Pro Wrestling World, a video game developed by Spike Chunsoft.
 This would be Stardom's first involvement with a video game and was released on August 22, 2019.
 On October 17, 2019, a press conference was held in which the purchase of Stardom by entertainment company, Bushiroad, was announced.
 Because Bushiroad is also the owner of New Japan Pro-Wrestling, they proceeded in making Stardom their sister promotion in the process, with Ogawa remaining Stardom's head producer.
 Ogawa handled the effect of the COVID-19 pandemic in Japan over Stardom initially by organizing events with no attendance starting with the one from March 8, 2020, at Korakuen Hall.
 The company would eventually continue hosting their events as time passed, but with limited attendances.
-On February 4, 2024, Ogawa's contract was terminated by Stardom's parent Bushiroad due to alleged talent poaching.

-Implications in storylines

 Ogawa was in a very close relationship with the promotion's roster, as he always used to accompany the wrestlers at press conferences, title match contract signings, or even before and after their bouts, handing the winners their respective championship belts or the trophies (awarded to the champion who retains a title).
 He always stood at ringside during major pay-per-views.

 He even took part in several event storylines along with certain members of the roster.
 He marked notable appearances in the "Stardom in Showcase" series of events, starting with the first event of its kind from July 23, 2022.
 He was involved in a non-canon side story where he alongside Starlight Kid and Saya Kamitani was attacked by a masked wrestler who was later revealed to be Yuu, a competitor from out of Stardom against which Kid and Kamitani would fall short in a casket match.
 At Stardom in Showcase vol.2 on September 25, 2022, Ogawa was still attacked by masked wrestlers and he hired Queen's Quest's Utami Hayashishita, Lady C and God's Eye's Syuri as his personal "Bodyguard Army" to defend him against the masks.
 However, not even they could keep him safe as Yuu, Nanae Takahashi and Yuna Manase defeated his defense team.

+On February 4, 2024, Ogawa's contract was terminated by Stardom's parent Bushiroad due to alleged talent poaching.